winesapOS/winesapOS/CONTRIBUTING.md

 ### Adding Applications

+For new contributors:

+- Fork the `main` branch of the [LukeShortCloud/winesapOS](https://github.com/LukeShortCloud/winesapOS/tree/main) git repository.
+- Most shell scripts are written in Zsh instead of Bash.
+There are minor differences between the two.
+   -  Check for syntax errors by using the command `zsh -n ${SCRIPT_FILE}`.

 If adding a new application to winesapOS, these are all of the places it needs to be updated:

 - `README.md` needs to mention that application under the "Usability" or "Gaming support" sections under the "Features" header.